-5.4 The results of the residential viability demonstrate that housing is deliverable in Bassetlaw based on the policy impacts of the Local Plan with additional margin to accommodate CIL charges, particularly for Greenfield development.
-The results also demonstrate that the viability of brownfield development is more marginal and that the existing Affordable Housing policy of up to 35% may need to be adjusted to maintain the viable delivery of development in some areas.
+5.4 The results of the residential viability demonstrate that housing is deliverable in Bassetlaw based on the policy impacts of the Local Plan with additional margin to accommodate CIL charges.
+The results also demonstrate that the viability of brownfield development is more marginal and that the existing CIL Charging schedule may need to be varied to accommodate Developer Contribution policies (i.e. higher S106 contribution allowances).